 - Other environmental factors.
 Your environment can refer to modifiable lifestyle factors like exercise and alcohol use, but it can also refer to the literal environment around you.
 A 2011 article in Journal of Clinical Hypertension (10) explored “environmental hypertensionology,” which theorizes that environmental factors like temperature, altitude, and air pollutants can also influence blood pressure.

 Additionally, according to a 2018 study in the European Journal of Preventive Cardiology (11), light is another environmental factor that can affect blood pressure.
-However, not all light equally impacts blood pressure – a blue hue shows the strongest potential effects.
+However, not all light equally impacts blood pressure – a blue hue shows the best potential effects.

 How blue light can impact blood pressure